Skip to main content

 IndiaAI diagnostics for rural clinicsAccess, affordability

-Data security is equally critical.
-Taiwan's health records are among the most comprehensive in the world, which makes them an extraordinarily valuable target.
-The NHIA has published detailed protocols on data handling, but as the system scales to cover more conditions and more users, maintaining security at that scale becomes exponentially harder.
+Data security remains equally critical.
+Taiwan's health records are among the most comprehensive globally, making them an extraordinarily valuable target.
+The NHIA has published detailed protocols on data handling, but maintaining security at scale becomes exponentially harder as the system expands.
+This challenge echoes across the region, as seen in discussions about Taiwan's evolving AI regulatory framework.

 How does the Taiwan health assistant actually work?